Become an IVIS member and get FREE access to the largest veterinary library on the Internet.

-Glanders.
-Today’s Center for Food Safety and Public Health's Factsheet covers the etiology, symptoms, treatment, and prevention of Glanders.
+Wesselsbron.
+Today’s Center for Food Safety and Public Health's Factsheet covers the etiology, symptoms, treatment, and prevention of Wesselsbron.
 Visit our Factsheet Index to access related images or other Factsheets.
 For "Fast Facts", clients handouts, more, visit the CFSPH.

 International Veterinary Information Service (IVIS) is a not-for-profit organization established to provide information to veterinarians, veterinary students, technicians and animal health professionals worldwide using Internet technology.
 The IVIS website provides free access to original, up-to-date publications organized in electronic books each edited by highly qualified editors, proceedings of veterinary meetings, journals, short courses, an international calendar of veterinary events and much more, with the help of private and corporate sponsors.